Written by Connie Gentry, Consulting Associate

-Now that you have given some thought about reasons successions planning fails, the next step is to build measures into your plan to avoid these pitfalls.
+Now that you have given some thought to the reasons why successions planning fails, the next step is to make a plan to avoid these pitfalls.

-One objective that lends well to addressing all three of those areas is developmental assessments of your current workforce.
+One objective that lends well to addressing all three of these areas is developmental assessments of your current workforce.

-Companies do it all of the time for selection purposes, but formal assessment for the purpose of development and training is often overlooked or much lower on the budget priority list.
-Too often, the decision of who is truly considered a high potential employee results based solely on a supervisor’s subjective input or the interest expressed by the individual seeking upward progression.
+Companies do it all of the time for selection purposes, but formal assessments for the purpose of learning and development is often overlooked or much lower on the budget priority list.
+Too often, the decision of who is truly considered a high potential employee is based solely on a supervisor’s subjective input or the interest expressed by the individual seeking upward progression.

-By identifying and implementing an assessment process tied to specific competencies and skill levels, you are providing your organization’s leadership with the tools necessary to establish standardized, objective measures by which to evaluate any strengths and opportunities for those Hi-Pos you are targeting for future promotion.
+By identifying and implementing an assessment process tied to specific competencies and skill levels, you are providing your organization’s leadership with the tools necessary to establish standardized, objective measures by which to evaluate any strengths and opportunities for those high potentials you are targeting for future promotion.

-Gaining buy-in from executives, taking the time to identify high-potential candidates, and then assessing to determine strengths and developmental areas should help your organization to find the “missing sock” in your sock drawer.
+Gaining buy-in from executives, taking the time to identify high potential candidates, and then assessing to determine strengths and developmental areas should help your organization find the ‘missing sock’ in your sock drawer.